sahilmurhekar/signlanguage/README.md

-# Face Recognition Model Project
+# Hand-Sign Recognition Model Project

-This project guides you through the process of collecting images, creating a dataset, training a face recognition model, and testing it.
+This project guides you through the process of collecting images, creating a dataset, training a hand-sign recognition model, and testing it.
 Follow the steps below to set up and run the project.

 ## Prerequisites
 - Python 3.x installed on your system